DiagProf/InSourceTransIdCheckAndFix/README.md

 ### InSourceTransIdCheckAndFixConfig.json

 The configuration file, `InSourceTransIdCheckAndFixConfig.json`, must specify the absolute path to `DevTextToKeyMapperDb.db` for the Analyzer and CodeFix to function correctly.
 Additionally, this file allows customization of:
-- The name of the generated Translation class.
+- The name of the Translation class.
-- The names of factory methods used within the project.
+- The names of factory methods used within the Translation class.

-## Future Considerations

-This project provides a foundational approach to automating developer text translation in code and ensuring text quality from the start.
-Further enhancements may include:
-- Relative path support for the database.
-- Advanced integration for streamlined review and translation ID assignment.

 ## Usage